Directorate for State Security (Yugoslavia): Name

-From its founding in 1946, the secret police organization originally held the name "Directorate for State Security".
-In Yugoslavia the predominant administrative language on the federal level was the Serbo-Croatian language, and more specifically the Serbian variant thereof: therein the name was Uprava državne bezbednosti ("Управа државне безбедности" in the coequal Cyrillic script).
-From this was derived the acronym "UDB", or, less formally and accurately: "UDBA".
-"UDBA" (pronounced as a single word and not an acronym), was the most common colloquial name for the organization throughout its history.
+The agency was founded in March 1946 as a result of the Department for Protection of the People (OZNA) splitting into two branches.
+The Directorate of State Security was one of them and other was the Counterintelligence Service (KOS).
+In Yugoslavia, its name in Serbo-Croatian was Uprava državne bezbednosti ("Управа државне безбедности" in the Serbian Cyrillic script).

+From this was derived the acronym "UDB", or, less formally and accurately: UDBA.
+UDBA was the most common colloquial name for the organization throughout its history, including in emigrant circles, within socialist Yugoslavia and its successor states, despite it being the official name only until 1966.

-After 20 years, in 1966, with the political downfall of its hardliner chief, Aleksandar Ranković, the organization was renamed to the "State Security Service", which (in the Serbian variant of Serbo-Croatian) is Služba državne bezbednosti (Служба државне безбедности), with the corresponding acronym SDB.
-Even though that would be its name for the remaining 28 years of Yugoslavia's existence, it never stopped being mainly known as "(the) UDBA".
-Even after it was (at least formally) decentralized in 1967 into 8 semi-independent organizations each answering to an individual federal entity.
+In 1966, with the political downfall of its hardliner chief, Aleksandar Ranković, the organization was renamed to the "State Security Service" (Služba državne bezbednosti), with the corresponding acronym SDB.
+Afterwards, it was (at least formally) decentralized into 8 semi-independent organizations each answering to an individual federal entity.

 Functions

 UDBA formed a major part of the Yugoslav intelligence services from 1946 to 1991, and was primarily responsible for internal state security.
 After 1946 the UDBA underwent numerous security and intelligence changes due to topical issues at that time, including: fighting gangs; protection of the economy; Cominform/Informbiro; and bureaucratic aspirations.

 In 1945 and 1946, for instance, the UDBA was organized into districts.
 In 1950, when the administrative-territorial units were abolished as authorities, the UDBA was reorganized again.
 During this period the intelligence and security activities concentrated less on intelligence and more on internal security.
 There was an emphasis on collectivism, brotherhood, social harmony, loyalty, and tolerance towards those with different views.
 Deviation from this set of values became an immediate issue for security services.

 Later, the use of force was mitigated and when the process of "decentralization of people's power" began, intelligence and security services underwent further reorganization in order to decentralise power and increase effectiveness.
 At the plenum of the Central Committee in July 1966, the political leadership accused the SDB of hindering reforms towards self-administration.
 As a result, the SDB was decentralized, its personnel reduced (especially on the federal level) and control commissions established.
 New regulations were issued, strengthening the independent initiative of the state security services of the six Yugoslav republics and the autonomous provinces.
 The SDB was deprived of executive functions and entrusted with identifying and preventing hostile activities.

 The Act on Internal Affairs and the Decree on Organization of State Internal Affairs Secretariat regulated the intelligence security authority as the prerogative of the State Security Directorate within the Ministry of the Interior.
 The following reorganization addressed issues relating to the competence of the federation (state security, cross-border traffic, foreign citizens, passports, introduction and dissemination of foreign press, and federal citizenship).